 The Officer of Record notifies the student and relevant parties by email within five business days of the Board’s determination.
 Unless otherwise noted, only if the student is suspended or expelled do her parents receive a copy of the letter.
-If a student admits to or is found responsible for any violation of the Honor Code, a record of the violation is kept in a disciplinary file in the Office of the Dean of Studies for ten years from the student’s date of graduation.
+If a student admits to or is found responsible for any violation of the Honor Code, a record of the violation is kept in a disciplinary file in the Deans' Office for Advising and Support for ten years from the student’s date of graduation.
 Support of applications for transfer, graduate study or employment may be affected by a record of a student’s violation of the Honor Code.
 Although the College will not voluntarily divulge information about disciplinary action, a direct question from a school or employer regarding a violation will be answered truthfully.

 Grounds and Timing for Appeals

-An appeal request must be submitted in writing, detailing the reason for appeal, to the Dean for Studies within five business days of the date of the decision letter.
+An appeal request must be submitted in writing, detailing the reason for appeal, to the Dean for Academic Planning & Class Advising within five business days of the date of the decision letter.
 Instructions regarding a request for appeal will be provided with the decision and sanction information.